 The standard blood panel, made up of a CBC (complete blood count) and BCP (biochemical profile), is a thorough test of many of your pet’s internal functions.
 It is much more thorough than the in house pre anesthetic blood panel, and consists of over 40 different parameters of internal health.
 Our standard blood panel routines includes a thyroid test, along with a heartworm test in dogs, and FeLV and FIV tests in cats.

-This blood panel is used for pets that seem ill, for older (geriatric) pets, for pets that have a problem discovered during an exam, or when your doctor feels he or she needs a blood panel that is more thorough than the in house pre anesthetic blood panel.
+A full blood panel is used for pets that seem ill, for older (geriatric) pets, for pets that have a problem discovered during an exam, or when your doctor feels he or she needs a blood panel that is more thorough than the in house pre anesthetic blood panel or Wellness Panel.
 In general, this test is one of the most important ones your doctor can order because it gives us a large amount of information regarding your pet’s internal status.